ClojureBridge/tones/curriculum/01-piano-chords.md

 She completely understood the `chord` function, its meaning and how to use.
 Now she wanted to make the piano sound of
-`(chord :c3 :major)`, so
+`(chord :c3 :major)`,
-she typed `(piano 48) (piano 55) (piano 52)` in the same line and evaluated the line, but the sound was just a single note.
+so, in REPL window, she typed `(piano 48) (piano 55) (piano 52)` on the same line.

-> On repl, writing `(piano 48) (piano 55) (piano 52)` in a single line
+Then, she hit enter to evaluated the line.

-> works and makes a chord sound.
-But unfortunately, this doesn't work
+After typing the line, Meg thought a while, recalling what she had learned at the ClojureBridge workshop.
-> on Light Table.
+"There should be something better way to do..."

-Meg thought a while, recalling what she had learned at the ClojureBridge workshop.
 Suddenly, the idea came to her mind, "write a function!"
-Soon, she wrote a function, `c3-major-chord` in `play.clj` file:
+Soon, she wrote a function, `c3-major-chord` in REPL window:

 ```clojure
 ;; function definition